solidify/Course_Git/GitAgenda.md

 When you're closing Pull Request you have some choices on how to do that.
 We will work through the different options and what they're essential meanings.
 This will ensure you know when to use what, and what the consequences of each are.

 The part on establishing a policy in this section is essential for DevOps engineers.

+Expected time: 1 hour

+### Section 3b: Rebasing

+This is a practice which is relevant in two situations, locally when you pull down from a remote,  and remote when you merge a branch.
+You will learn what it is, how you execute it, and also the dangers of wrongly done rebasing.

+Rebasing is a concept that is often hard to understand, so we will spend some time on getting this clear.

+Expected time: 30 mins to 1 hour

 ### Section 4: Cleaning up Git mess